Dynamic Probabilistic Reliable Broadcast: Timeout and Recovery

 \section{Timeout and Recovery}

-In the construction of our witness oracle (Section~\ref{sec:witnessOracle}), the security parameter $\epsilon$ depends on the execution.
-The current ``amount of synchrony'' affects the discrepancies in the local histories of the correct processes and, thus, the probabilistic guarantees of our broadcast protocol.
-Indeed, a process whose history diverges too much from the rest of the system might try to validate messages through a non-responsive or corrupted witness set.
+Based on the assumptions outlined in Section~\ref{subsec:oracleCorrect}, the level of synchrony may contribute to discrepancies in local histories among correct processes.
+A process with a significantly divergent history from the rest of the system may attempt to validate messages using a non-responsive witness set.

-In this section, we present an extension of our protocol that includes a consistency fallback: if it takes too long for a process to validate a message, a \emph{timeout} mechanism and a recovery protocol are triggered to ensure safety.
+In this section, we present an extension of our protocol that includes a liveness fallback: if it takes too long for a process to validate a message, a \emph{timeout} mechanism and a recovery protocol are triggered to ensure progress.

 \myparagraph{Recovery Protocol.} First, to account for time, we modify the $\WBB$ initialization block: after sampling the witnesses we call the method $\SetTimeout()$(Algorithm~\ref{alg:updates}).
 This method guarantees that a $\Timeout$ is triggered after a predetermined amount of time has passed without a successful validation.
-Once a process receives a protocol message containing a new message $m$, it initializes a new instance of message validation and relays $m$ to the corresponding witnesses in a $\NOTIFY$ message.
+Once a process receives a protocol message containing a new broadcast message $m$, it initializes a new instance of message validation and relays $m$ to the corresponding witnesses in a $\NOTIFY$ message.

-When a $\Timeout$ event is triggered, a process resorts to the recovery protocol outlined in Algorithm~\ref{alg:recovery}.
+When a $\Timeout$ event is triggered, a process resorts to the recovery protocol outlined in Algorithm~\ref{alg:recovery} (Appendix~\ref{ap:recovery}).
 The actions on the recovery protocol should be executed by every process, and are performed \emph{only once a process triggers $\Timeout$ or delivers a message in that instance}.\footnote{Messages from the recovery protocol received by a process before satisfying any of these conditions are then stored and treated later.}

 The idea behind the algorithm is to ``recover'' any value that could have possibly been delivered in the witness validation procedure, and then execute Bracha's Byzantine reliable broadcast~\cite{bra87asynchronous}.
 We achieve this by making processes echo the last $\WBB$ they acknowledged, so that if a message is delivered by any process using $\WBB$, no distinct message can be delivered using the recovery protocol.
 A detailed description of the protocol, as well as correctness proofs can be found in Appendix~\ref{ap:recovery}.